 Craig Packer, a lion expert who for 35 years ran the Serengeti Lion Project in Tanzania and has been critical of hunting practices in that country, said, “I hope they will take seriously the impact that corruption has on the performance of particular countries, particularly Tanzania.”

-Dr. Packer said corruption “subverts any good conservation practices in these hunting blocks.”
-He added that bad behavior by hunting companies and government officials should have consequences.
+Dr Packer said corruption “subverts any good conservation practices in these hunting blocks.”
+He added that bad behaviour by hunting companies and government officials should have consequences.

 Along with listing the lions under the Endangered Species Act, Mr Ashe, the wildlife agency director, is issuing an order that will prohibit anyone who has been convicted of or pleaded guilty to a wildlife violation from obtaining a permit to import sport hunting trophies.

 “Importing sport-hunted trophies and other wildlife or animal parts into the United States is a privilege, not a right,” Mr Ashe said.

 To comment on this story please join our PRIVATE TRAVEL & CONSERVATION CLUB.
 See details below.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Join our private travel & conservation club (mobile app and desktop) to enjoy significant benefits, including the best prices at Africa’s top lodges and networking with others like you.
 Find out more here.

 - Subscribe to our weekly newsletter to enjoy more stories like this.
 Subscribe here.